 Are Spider Veins Dangerous During Pregnancy?

-The Best Spider Vein Treatment
+One of The Best Spider Vein Treatment

 With the advances in technology, there has been an uprising of treatments that are safer, that cause almost no pain to the patient and that are affordable.
 This has also been the case for the treatments of spider veins.
-Surgery is now a thing of the past, the minimally-invasive procedures developed to treat spider and varicose veins are the best ones to have.
+Surgery is now a thing of the past, the minimally-invasive procedures developed to treat spider and varicose veins are some of the best ones to have.

 Sclerotherapy is a minimally-invasive procedure that consist of injecting a medicine called sclerosant directly into the damaged veins.
 The sclerosant produces an irritative reaction in the walls of the veins, helping them to close down and redirecting the blood flow into healthier veins.
-This procedure is the best minimally-invasive treatment for varicose veins, as it is safe, painless and produces results within the first session where the vein reduces by 50-80%.
+This procedure is one of the best minimally-invasive treatment for varicose veins, as it is safe, painless and produces results within the first session where the vein reduces by 50-80%.